 PROFESSIONAL EXPERIENCE & GRADUATE STUDIES:

-Over the last decade, Ryan has been employed by Canon where he has had the unique opportunity to partner with hundreds of businesses including Fortune 500, large multi-national corporations, regional organizations, government agencies, universities, colleges, school districts, and local businesses.
+Over two decades, Ryan has been employed by outstanding corporations, like Disney, Canon, and his current company Fujifilm, where he is responsible for the western 13 states.
+Over the course of his career, Ryan has had the unique opportunity to partner with hundreds of businesses, including: Fortune 500 companies, large multi-national corporations, regional organizations, government agencies, universities, colleges, school districts, and local businesses.
 During these years, he has been an executive that specializes in business productivity services and equipment, workflow solutions, and financial services.
 Ryan continuously draws upon his experience to offer skilled evaluations, process reviews, and counsel to his clients.

 Ryan, along with his younger brother, grew-up in the best way possible, benefiting from excellent schools, abundant athletic fields, and a great public library.
 Both of Ryan’s parents were raised in military families as his grandfathers served in the Navy and Air Force.
-After the better part of 5 decades in the workforce, Ryan’s recently retired Dad was a construction manager who enjoyed coaching his little league baseball teams and his work-ethic eventually earned him an executive management position for a major homebuilder.
-Ryan’s Mom was also an active volunteer who helped coach a first couple seasons of youth soccer, occasionally parent-taught ‘Project Self-Esteem’ classes and assisted teachers at Ryan’s elementary school before beginning her own now 29-year teaching career working hard for the La Habra City School District.
+After the better part of 5 decades in the workforce, Ryan’s recently retired Dad was a construction manager, who enjoyed coaching his little league baseball teams and his work-ethic eventually earned him an executive management position for a major homebuilder.
+Ryan’s Mom was also an active volunteer who helped coach a first couple seasons of youth soccer, occasionally parent-taught ‘Project Self-Esteem’ classes and assisted teachers at Ryan’s elementary school before beginning her own 33-year teaching career working hard for the La Habra City School District.
+She retired in 2019 and is enjoying a new lease on life.
 The 1980s and early-1990s were a great time to be a kid.
-In between sports seasons, Ryan enjoyed his family’s various hobbies including: taking river trips, dirt biking, snow skiing, camping vacations, and family get-togethers.
+In between sports seasons, Ryan enjoyed his family’s various hobbies, including: taking river trips, dirt biking, snow skiing, camping vacations, and family get-togethers.

-In a personal growth moment at age 18, Ryan weighed his options and decided to not pursue athletics further in order to focus more intently on his College education and new job working for Disney which he believed would prepare him well for a future in business.
+In a personal growth moment, at age 18, Ryan weighed his options and decided to not pursue athletics further in order to focus more intently on his College education and his new job working for Disney, which he believed would prepare him well for a future in business.
 He enrolled at Fullerton College and also accepted a seasonal wrestling coach position at his former high school, where he instructed members of the Varsity, JV, and Freshman teams for three seasons.
-Ryan had a great experience at Fullerton College where he majored in business, was challenged by the rigor of his coursework, felt at-home on campus, and was impressed by the caliber of his professors.
+Ryan had a great experience at Fullerton College, where he majored in business, was challenged by the rigor of his coursework, felt at-home on campus, and was impressed by the caliber of his professors.

 Ryan continued his business education at Cal State Fullerton where he became intricately involved on campus.
 By the time he graduated, Ryan had been Captain of the University’s Advertising Team, and held various leadership positions on the Advertising Club’s Board.
 Ryan was also appointed by the CSUF College of Communications to be the only business major serving on their Inter-Club Leadership Council & Financial Committee.
 Immediately after graduating with a Bachelor’s Degree in Business Administration, Ryan embarked on a new career focused on business to business marketing, sales, and finance.